 If you are considering a United credit card, you should think long and hard before you decide which one works best for your needs and your normal spending.
 Here are some tips that can make your job easier:

 - Decide whether you want a personal card or a business card.
 If you have a small business or a side hustle that earns an income, you’ll need to decide whether you want a personal credit card for personal spending or a business credit card that lets you earn miles on your business purchases.
 You can get personal and business credit cards over time, but you’ll need to start with one or the other.

 - Ask yourself how often you would visit a United Club airport lounge.
 One of the main factors that stands out among United credit cards is United Club access.
-If you want to have unlimited access when you fly with the airline, you’ll need to commit to the United Club℠ Infinite Card, which has a $525 annual fee after the first year.
+If you want to have unlimited access when you fly with the airline, you’ll need to commit to the United Club℠ Infinite Card, which has a $525 annual fee.
 Other United credit cards offer a few one-time passes, which can help you determine if United Club access is worth it.

 - Look at earning rates.
 There are definitely some discrepancies among the earning rates these cards offer.
 Make sure the card you select will let you earn the most airline miles based on your normal spending patterns.